benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 * [Database interface.](#database-interface) I've used an explicit interface for the database methods (which can returns defined errors such as `ErrDoesNotExist`), along with an [in-memory implementation](#database-implementation) similar to the one in the original.
 * [Separation of concerns.](#separation-of-concerns) In the original the "database" code was intertwined with handler code.
 Partly as a consequence of using a database interface, in my version the database code is completely separate from the HTTP handler code, making it easier to test things like error handling or swap in a real database when that's needed.

-My version is definitely more code (about 200 lines of code rather than 50, along with about 250 lines of test code), but that's mostly due to the additional features.
+My version is significantly more code (about 300 lines of code rather than 50, along with about 300 lines of test code), but that's mostly due to the additional features.
 I believe my version showcases code that is more robust and maintainable.

 Let's look at each one of these points in a bit more depth.